Archives – November, 2010

 Cross-posted from LGBTPOV.

-California Faith for Equality website.
+This is cross-posted with permission from the California Faith for Equality website.
 In the blog, Laura Compton of Mormons for Marriage mentions Mormon football hero Steve Young, a direct descendent of Mormon hero Brigham Young.
 It is important to remember that Young and his wife strongly opposed Prop 8.
 Additionally, right-winger Glenn Beck says gay marriage makes no difference to him.
 So being Mormon may make no more difference in someone being antigay than being Catholic, Christian or Jewish.
 A more reliable determining factor would be judicial decision, which Syd Peterson noted earlier. – Karen O.

 Is Judge Smith a Mormon?